Washington state police officer shoots two men accused of stealing beer

 Donald was placed on administrative leave pending an investigation.
 The Olympia police will not be involved in the probe, Watkins said.

-Olympia police are not outfitted with body-worn cameras and there was no dash-cam video of the incident, he said.
+Olympia police are not equipped with body-worn cameras and there was no dashboard camera video of the incident, he said.

 The Thurston County prosecuting attorney will review the investigation to decide if the use of force was reasonable.

-Reporting by Victoria Cavaliere; Editing by Cynthia Johnston, Will Dunham and Lisa Lambert
+Reporting by Victoria Cavaliere; Additional reporting by Curtis Skinner; Editing by Cynthia Johnston, Will Dunham and Lisa Lambert